 - Aspire program sessions may be virtual, in- person, or a hybrid of both.
 We follow all CDC and Cleveland Clinic recommended safety guidelines related to Covid-19

-- facial masks (provided), hand sanitizer readily available, social distancing in learning environments, hand washing stations, and regular disinfecting practices of surfaces.
+- Facial masks will be provided, hand sanitizer will be readily available, there will be social distancing in learning environments, hand washing stations will be available, and surfaces will be disinfected regularly.

 - Students selected to participate must complete Cleveland Clinic onboarding process, (including obtaining ID badge) prior to first Saturday session

 - Meals - Breakfast and lunch will be provided to all participants.
-Students (guardians) will need to report any special diet requests, i.e. food allergies, religious restrictions, etc.
+Students or their guardians will need to report any special diet requests, i.e. food allergies, religious restrictions, etc.

 - Professional Appearance – Students are expected to dress professionally in proper program attire.
 Proper program attire consists of white ASPIRE polo shirt and khakis, black, or navy slacks.
 No jeans or leggings are permitted.
 Hair must be a natural color (ie no pink, blue, green, etc.).
 Scholars must attend sessions in uniform, neat, clean, and well groomed.

 - Students who successfully complete the program will receive a $500 stipend